Eindhoven, June 22, 2022

-Fibre optics and optical communications in general have had significant impact on the telecommunications industry and will continue to do so, with light as a carrier enabling much higher data transmission rates over greater distances and with lower losses compared to electrical signals.
-To encode data into light to transmit it and decode it back into electrical signals upon receipt, optical communications rely on optical transceivers.
+Handling this exponentially increasing data traffic has required massive contributions from fiber optics and optical communications systems.
+In these systems, laser light carries much higher data transmission rates over greater distances than electrical signals.
+To encode the data into light, transmit it, and decode it back into electrical signals upon receipt, optical communication systems rely on optical transceivers.

-Dense Wavelength Division Multiplexing (DWDM) is transceiver technology developed around 20 years ago that has made optical telecommunications even better.
-It dramatically increases bandwidth (essentially the amount of data that can be transmitted) over existing fibre networks.
-Simply put, data from various signals are separated and encoded on different wavelengths and put together (multiplexed) in a single optical fibre.
-At the receiving end, the wavelengths are separated out again and reconverted into the original digital signals.
-In other words, DWDM allows different data streams to be sent simultaneously over a single optical fibre without requiring new cables to be laid.
-It is ‘dense’ reflecting the large number of signals that can be packed in a single fibre.
-Furthermore, because DWDM connections can be amplified, they can transmit data across very long distances.
+Dense Wavelength Division Multiplexing (DWDM) is a transceiver technology developed around 20 years ago that dramatically increases the amount of data transmitted over existing fiber networks.
+Data from various signals are separated, encoded on different wavelengths, and put together (multiplexed) in a single optical fiber.
+The wavelengths are separated again and reconverted into the original digital signals at the receiving end.
+In other words, DWDM allows different data streams to be sent simultaneously over a single optical fiber without requiring new cables to be laid.
+In a way, it’s like adding more lanes to the information highway without having to build new roads!

-The tremendous expansion in data volume afforded with DWDM can be seen in comparison with other optical methods.
-A standard transceiver, often called a grey transceiver, is a single-channel device – each fibre has a single laser source.
+The tremendous expansion in data volume afforded with DWDM can be seen compared to other optical methods.
+A standard transceiver, often called a grey transceiver, is a single-channel device – each fiber has a single laser source.
 You can transmit 10 Gbps with grey optics.
 Coarse Wavelength Division Multiplexing (CWDM) has multiple channels, although far fewer than possible with DWDM.
-For example, with a 4-channel CWDM you can transmit 40 Gbps.
+For example, with a 4-channel CWDM, you can transmit 40 Gbps.
 DWDM can accommodate up to 100 channels.
-At that capacity, you can transmit 1 Tbps or one trillion bps – 100 times more data than grey optics and 25 times more than CWDM.
+You can transmit 1 Tbps or one trillion bps at that capacity – 100 times more data than grey optics and 25 times more than CWDM.